Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

 Later, Catherine had become embroiled in an extramarital affair with the Dowager’s secretary Francis Dereham.

 After the Dowager Duchess found out, Catherine was sent to court to serve as a lady-in-waiting to Anne of Cleves.
 This position had been secured for her by her uncle, the Duke of Norfolk, who saw an opportunity in Henry’s lack of interest in Anne.
 The King was certainly attracted to Catherine’s youth, looks and vivacity.

-By autumn, rumours about Catherine’s conduct were abundant and the Archbishop of Canterbury, Thomas Cranmer, came to learn of her alleged affair with Culpeper, as well as her previous relationship with the Dowager Duchess’s secretary, Dereham.
+By autumn, rumours about Catherine’s conduct were abundant and the Archbishop of Canterbury, Thomas Cranmer, learned of her alleged affair with Culpeper, as well as her previous relationship with the Dowager Duchess’s secretary, Dereham.

-Cranmer saw this as his chance to reduce the influence of his political rival, the Roman Catholic house of Norfolk, and thus launched an investigation into Catherine’s alleged affairs.
-Catherine was detained and questioned in November 1541.
+Cranmer saw this as his chance to reduce the influence of his political rival, the Roman Catholic house of Norfolk.
+He launched an investigation into Catherine’s alleged affairs and she was detained and questioned in November 1541.

 Rather than admitting to the earlier affair and possible precontract with Dereham, which would have allowed for her annulment and banishment, Catherine maintained that the relationship was not consensual.

 Charged with high treason, both Culpeper and Dereham were executed in December 1541.

 In order to find Catherine guilty of a crime, the Royal Assent by Commission Act 1541 was passed.
 It became treasonous to fail to disclose premarital sexual relations to the monarch within twenty days of marriage, or to incite a person to engage in adultery as the Queen consort.